 Each one of these moments on the trout fishing calendar transitions to the other.
 Eventually, those fortunate enough to fish them all engage in a personal debate to which is their favorite.
 Many of whom conclude that the moment is now… that nothing beats chasing browns in the fall.

-It is in October when the crowds have dwindled, and a healthy portion of the angling community has put down their rods to cater to their afflictions for hunting afield.
-This is the time that ghostly big brown trout, the kind which are seemingly invisible the rest of the year, come out of deep hidden holes and feed aggressively before the spawn.
+It is in the fall, when the crowds have dwindled, and a healthy portion of the angling community has put down their rods to cater to their afflictions for hunting afield.
+This is the time that ghostly big brown trout, the kind that seem invisible the rest of the year, come out of deep hidden holes and feed aggressively before the spawn.

 This is also when a select few truly diehard anglers venture to uncrowded waters, happy to endure all sorts of nasty weather, and spend their every last minute prospecting with streamers and soft hackles, fueled by an obsessive desire to go “mano a mano” with a gnarly brown, and in the desperate hope of finally striking a motherlode of trout gold.